reactjs/react.dev/src/content/reference/react/StrictMode.md

 ### Enabling Strict Mode for entire app {/*enabling-strict-mode-for-entire-app*/}

-Strict Mode enables extra development-only checks for the entire component tree inside the `<StrictMode>` component.
-These checks help you find common bugs in your components early in the development process.
+Strict Mode enables extra development-only checks for the entire Component tree inside the `<StrictMode>` component.
+These checks help you find common bugs in your Components early in the development process.

-To enable Strict Mode for your entire app, wrap your root component with `<StrictMode>` when you render it:
+To enable Strict Mode for your entire app, wrap your root Component with `<StrictMode>` when you render it:

 ```js {6,8}
 import { StrictMode } from 'react';